MedHackOpen/HospitalPriceSpider/nodejsModule/README.md

  app dir client_secret.json, client_email: 'Value to share').
  This `/api/data/google-spread-sheets` should be the reference to use for end point = `/api/data/google-spread-sheets/:id`.

+ ### Database related endpoints

+ #### To test these endpoints you must have mysql running in your local server on port
+ 127.0.0.1, with username root, and password not set (edit later for user custom values) also make sure you have the database by name as defined in database key in `./database/config/config.json` in our case database_development for dev env.
+ ##And head to the api endpoints to test and decide from here..

+ .`/api/update-script` updates the database tables with the structure(s) defined in the models folder

+ .`/api/update/google-spreadsheets-hospital-services` given the right object, this endpoint should insert or patch the services table

+ .`/api/update/institutions` given the right object this endpoint should insert or patch the institutions table

  For developers see .nodejsModule/index.js in root dir for endpoint and maybe helpful comments